xoxzo/blog.xoxzo.com/content/Engineering/the-game-of-deployment-en.md

 ###Flynn
 -----
-Flynn is an opensource project which allows you to deploy an in-house deployment management system, on your server.
-Flynn internally uses Docker Containers to setup its environment but the user need not worry about docker configuration file and uses Heroku's opensource build packs to build the application.
+Flynn is an open source project which allows you to deploy an in-house deployment management system, on your server.
+Flynn internally uses Docker Containers to setup its environment but the user need not worry about docker configuration file and uses Heroku's open source build packs to build the application.
 The Deployment procedure is identical to that of Heroku.

 Analyzing it on the points previously mentioned.